 The fellows spend 8 weeks reviewing classic papers from the Psychosomatic Medicine literature on topics such as coping and adaptation to medical illness, the approach to managing the difficult patient on the medical wards or working as a liaison to a medical or surgical team.

 There is a bi-weekly journal club led by the fellows where residents and fellows present articles of interest in Psychosomatic Medicine.
-There is also a weekly journal club centered on the care of patients with HIV.
-Journal articles, relevant chapters on the psychiatric care of patients with HIV are read and discussed
+There is also a bi-weekly journal club centered on outpatient consultation-liaison.

 There is a weekly case conference that focuses on patients in the hospital.
 Each week, patients with diverse diagnoses and problems are evaluated.
 The conference is led by the senior faculty or by visiting Attendings with different expertise.
 PGY2 Psychiatry Residents, medical students, Family Medicine Residents, and the entire CL faculty participate.
 The Attending interviews the patient and the interview is followed by a group discussion of the issues raised by the patient's case.
 Later in the year the fellows will interview the patient and lead the group discussion.
 Fellows learn how to teach in the case conference format, gain skills in interviewing in front of a group, and understand how and what to teach trainees of different educational levels.